Kenya–Russia relations: Visits

 In October 2019, President Uhuru Kenyatta made a visit to Russia and attended the Russia Africa Summit in Sochi.
 Kenya and Russia agreed to form a business council which would oversee joint trade and investment programmes.

 In November 2010, Russian Foreign Minister Sergey Lavrov visited Nairobi.
 He had a conversation with the President of Kenya Mwai Kibaki and talks with Acting Foreign Minister George Saitoti.
 Lavrov was the first Russian Foreign Affairs minister to visit Kenya.

 Trade

 Bilateral trade reached a total of Kes.35.22 billion (US$340 million).

 Kenya exported goods worth Kes.12.85 billion (US$124 million) and Russia exported goods worth Kes.22.37 billion (US$216 million) to Kenya in 2018, according to the Russian Export Centre.

 The main goods Russia exports to Kenya are cereals, iron and steel, fertilizers and paper.
-Kenyan mainly exports cut flowers, coffee, tea, fruits and vegetables to Russia.
+Kenya mainly exports cut flowers, coffee, tea, fruits and vegetables to Russia.